 On Doctor Zhivago: "A sorry thing, clumsy, melodramatic, with stock situations and trite characters.''

-On screen adaptation of Lolita: "'My supreme, and in fact only, interest in these motion picture contracts is money.
+On adapting Lolita into a movie: "My supreme, and in fact only, interest in these motion picture contracts is money.
 I don't give a damn for what they call 'art.'"

-To a biographer of himself whose work he did not approve: "The style and tone of your work are beyond redemption, but if you wish to publish it at all you must accept all the deletions and corrections in the present list.''
+To his would-be biographer, whose work he did not approve: "The style and tone of your work are beyond redemption, but if you wish to publish it at all you must accept all the deletions and corrections in the present list.''

-After years of consideration, son Dmitri, who serves as executor of his father's literary estate, has decided to publish The Original of Laura, the novel Nabokov was frantically trying to finish at the time of his death.
+Nabokov dies on July 2, 1977, but that didn't mean the end of his writing career.
+In 2009, after years of consideration, Dmitri—who served as executor of his father's literary estate—decided to publish The Original of Laura, the novel Nabokov was frantically trying to finish at the time of his death.

-Nabokov specifically requested that Dmitri destroy the novel's manuscript, which consists of 125 handwritten index cards "“ Nabokov always wrote on index cards "“ but his son just couldn't bring himself to torch the book.
-Instead it spent three decades in a Swiss bank vault while Dmitri tried to decide what to do with it.
-He eventually became worried what would happen to the manuscript after his own death, so last year Dmitri decided to publish the work.
-Now you can hit bookstores this November 17th when Knopf releases The Original of Laura and get one last taste of Nabokov's inimitable genius.
+Nabokov specifically requested that Dmitri destroy the novel's manuscript, which consists of 125 handwritten index cards—Nabokov always wrote on index cards—but his son just couldn't bring himself to torch the book.
+Instead, it spent three decades in a Swiss bank vault while Dmitri tried to decide what to do with it.
+He eventually became worried what would happen to the manuscript after his own death, so eventually decided to publish the work.
+On November 17, 2009, Knopf released The Original of Laura and gave readers one last (frehs) taste of Nabokov's inimitable genius.

 Do you love reading?
 Are you eager to know incredibly interesting facts about novelists and their works?
 Then pick up our new book, The Curious Reader: A Literary Miscellany of Novels and Novelists, out May 25!

 This story has been updated for 2021.